thomasburr/thomasburr.github.io/_source/2016-06-25--Greatest_Seasons.md

 ###Redefining Greatness

-This brings me to my question: If we measure performance ***relative*** to one's time, how does the table of greatest seasons change?
-Who actually had the best seasons of all time when controlling for both the average of and variance in quality of play.
+This brings me to my central: If we measure performance ***relative*** to one's time not only in terms of average but ***also in terms of variance***, how does the table of greatest seasons change?
 Who stood the farthest away from their peers, in terms of standard deviation, in a given season?
 Below, I create a new table of the top 12 seasons of all time by the number of standard deviations their batting average was away from the league.